 The two resumed their playing as Adalina and Reanne made lunch.

-The sky was turning dark, and her big sister Sylvia and Sylvia’s mommy had already gone home.
+She was tired.
+The sky was turning dark, and her big sister Sylvia and Sylvia’s mother had already gone home.

-In the house was just her and her own mother.
+In the house was just her mother and herself.

 “Do you like Sylvia?”